Legofarmen/tunics/README.txt

-This package contains the data files of the game Zelda: Mystery of Solarus DX.
+This package contains the data files of the game Tunics!
 This quest is a free, open-source game that works with Solarus, an open-source Zelda-like 2D game engine.
 To play this game, you need Solarus.